 One effective clarity technique involves the use of plain language.
 Avoiding overly complex terminology enhances comprehension and reduces the likelihood of misinterpretation.
 For instance, instead of using terms like “hereinafter referred to as,” one might simply state “the borrower.”
 This approach fosters clarity by making the document accessible to individuals without legal expertise.

-Additionally, the incorporation of drafting examples can illustrate the intended meaning of specific clauses.
-For instance, when specifying the repayment schedule, a clear example can elucidate the frequency and amount of payments, such as, "The borrower shall repay $500 on the first day of each month until the total amount of $5,000 is satisfied."
+The incorporation of drafting examples can illustrate the intended meaning of specific clauses.
+For instance, when specifying the repayment schedule, a clear example can elucidate the frequency and amount of payments, such as, “The borrower shall repay $500 on the first day of each month until the total amount of $5,000 is satisfied.”
 This explicit detailing not only clarifies expectations but also reinforces the binding nature of the agreement.

-Furthermore, organizing the document with headings and bullet points can improve readability.
+Organizing the document with headings and bullet points can improve readability.
 By breaking down information into manageable sections, parties can quickly locate pertinent details, thereby enhancing overall understanding.

 Incomplete Information Requirements